Geoff Peterson: Voice

 Peterson's voice was originally performed by Ferguson in a loud, monotone, English accent; but this was soon changed.
-Starting on April 20, 2010, Josh Robert Thompson voiced Geoff Peterson using prerecorded clips of a vaguely George Takei-sounding voice.
-From April 14, 2011 on, Thompson began to occasionally voice and perform Peterson live in-studio, and on May 16, 2011, in a possible backdoor audition, Thompson performed Peterson in an actual guest spot.
-From June 29, 2011 onward, Thompson voiced and performed Peterson in-person for virtually every episode, including those filmed in Paris, France and Scotland.
+Starting on April 20, 2010, Josh Robert Thompson voiced Geoff Peterson using prerecorded clips of a vaguely George Takei–sounding voice.
+From April 14, 2011, on, Thompson began to occasionally voice and perform Peterson live in-studio, and on May 16, 2011, in a possible backdoor audition, Thompson performed Peterson in an actual guest spot.
+From June 29, 2011, onward, Thompson voiced and performed Peterson in-person for virtually every episode, including those filmed in France and Scotland.
 In April 2012, shortly after the news that Ferguson would continue his show until at least 2014, Ferguson told one interviewer that as far as he was concerned, Thompson "has a home" portraying Peterson for "as long as he wants to do it".

 Thompson described Peterson's voice as "one part Snagglepuss, one part Vincent Price, two parts George Takei".
 Thompson says his live segments are "100% unscripted and improvised".
 Since Thompson began voicing Geoff Peterson live, he has incorporated several of his own impressions into the character's repertoire.
 He also performed his Morgan Freeman impression for Freeman himself on June 10, 2011, asking the amazed actor "Would you like to hear my Morgan Freeman voice?" and "What would you like to say to yourself?".
 Freeman called the impression "outstanding".

 When Thompson was unavailable for two weeks starting with the November 7, 2011 show, Peterson was voiced by several celebrities: Alfred Molina, Dominic Monaghan, Thomas Lennon, Larry King, Louie Anderson, Lauren Graham, Paula Poundstone, Angela Kinsey, Jason Schwartzman, and Shadoe Stevens each for a single episode.
 During Thompson's absence in November 2011 and on December 19 for Christmas week, Thomas Lennon again provided the voice of Peterson, in an alternate persona for Peterson known as Khloe Banderas.